 The parties are independent contractors, not agents, partners or joint venturers.

-Customer agrees to comply with all relevant U.S. and foreign export and import Laws in using the Service.
-Customer (a) represents and warrants that it is not listed on any U.S. government list of prohibited or restricted parties or located in (or a national of) a country that is subject to a U.S. government embargo or that has been designated by the U.S. government as a “terrorist supporting” country, (b) agrees not to access or use the Service in violation of any U.S. export embargo, prohibition or restriction and (c) will not submit to the Service any information controlled under the U.S. International Traffic in Arms Regulations.
+Each party agrees to comply with all relevant U.S. and foreign export and import Laws in its performance under this Agreement.
+Each party represents and warrants that it is not listed on any U.S. government list of prohibited or restricted parties or located in (or a national of) a country that is subject to a U.S. government embargo or that has been designated by the U.S. government as a “terrorist supporting” country.
+Customer agrees (a) not to access or use the Service in violation of any U.S. export embargo, prohibition or restriction and (b) that it will not submit to the Service any information controlled under the U.S. International Traffic in Arms Regulations.

 The Software may incorporate third-party open source software (“OSS”), as listed in the Documentation or by Miro upon request.
 To the extent required by the OSS license, that license will apply to the OSS on a stand-alone basis instead of this Agreement.